A Tribe Called Quest

 A Tribe Called Quest was an American hip hop group formed in Queens, New York City, in 1985, originally composed of rapper and main producer Q-Tip, rapper Phife Dawg, DJ and co-producer Ali Shaheed Muhammad, and rapper Jarobi White.
-Members of the Native Tongues collective, the group is regarded as a pioneer of alternative hip hop, influencing numerous hip hop and R&B musicians.
+A Tribe Called Quest came to prominence as members of the Native Tongues collective, which they co-founded in 1988.
+Widely regarded as pioneers of alternative hip hop and jazz rap, John Bush of AllMusic called them "the most intelligent, artistic rap group during the 1990s", and Kris Ex of Pitchfork regarded them as "one of the greatest acts that hip-hop has ever produced".

-The group's debut album, People's Instinctive Travels and the Paths of Rhythm (1990), established them as a critically acclaimed act, earning the first five 'mic' rating in The Source's history.
-In 1991, the group saw commercial success with its jazz-infused second album, The Low End Theory, which heavily shaped alternative hip hop in the 1990s.
-It was followed by the similarly successful and influential Midnight Marauders (1993), and Beats, Rhymes and Life (1996), which topped the Billboard 200.
-In 1998, the group disbanded shortly before releasing its fifth album The Love Movement, but in 2006, the original members reunited and toured sporadically for the next seven years.
-In 2016, the group released its sixth and final album, We Got It from Here...
-Thank You 4 Your Service, which received critical acclaim and became its second album to top the Billboard 200; it featured posthumous contributions from Phife Dawg, who died eight months before its release.
+The group's debut album, People's Instinctive Travels and the Paths of Rhythm (1990), earned critical acclaim, receiving the first five 'mic' rating in The Source's history.
+Their jazz-infused follow-up, The Low End Theory (1991), helped shape 1990s alternative hip hop, and was followed by the equally influential Midnight Marauders (1993).
+Beats, Rhymes and Life (1996), became their first Billboard 200 chart-topper.
+Their fifth album The Love Movement (1998), preceded their breakup.
+After reuniting in 2006 for sporadic tours, the group released its final album, We Got It from Here...
+Thank You 4 Your Service (2016), which topped the Billboard 200 and earned critical praise; it featured posthumous contributions from Phife Dawg, who died eight months before its release.

-A Tribe Called Quest was the most commercially successful act in the Native Tongues, with all six of its albums certified either gold or platinum.
-John Bush of AllMusic called them "the most intelligent, artistic rap group during the 1990s".
-Kris Ex of Pitchfork regarded them as "one of the greatest acts that hip-hop has ever produced".
-In 2005, A Tribe Called Quest received the Founders Award at the Billboard R&B/Hip-Hop Awards, and two years later, the group was honored at the 4th VH1 Hip Hop Honors.
-In 2017, the group was awarded the Brit Award for International Group.
+A Tribe Called Quest was the most commercially successful act in the Native Tongues, with all six of its albums certified either gold or platinum by the Recording Industry Association of America (RIAA).
+The group's influence transcends hip hop, as they are credited with inspiring the neo soul genre.
+Their most notable songs include "Can I Kick It?", "Scenario", "Award Tour", "Electric Relaxation" and "Bonita Applebum", along with collaborations "Buddy" with De La Soul, Jungle Brothers, Monie Love and Queen Latifah, and "Rumble in the Jungle" with Fugees, Busta Rhymes and John Forte.
+They received the Founders Award at the 2005 Billboard R&B/Hip-Hop Awards, were honored at the 4th VH1 Hip Hop Honors, and won the 2017 Brit Award for International Group.
+A Tribe Called Quest was inducted into the Rock and Roll Hall of Fame in 2024.